vennbury/lessons/python/basics/exceptions-and-error-handling/exceptions-and-raising-errors.md

 ## Raising Errors

 Just as we could catch errors in our except statements, we can also raise exceptions if our code behaves a particular way.
-To do so, we can use the `raise` keyword.
+To do so, we can use the `raise` keyword along with a helpful message passed into our exception.

 ```py
 number = 'Hello'